A representation formula of the viscosity solution of the contact Hamilton-Jacobi equation and its applications: An implicit Lax-Oleinik semigroup

-According to Lemma \ref{begin}, the key point for the proof of Item ($\ast$) is to show for each $k\in \mathbb{N}$, $u_k(x,t)$ defined by (\ref{k}) is the Lipschitz continuous viscosity solution of (\ref{uk}).
-This will be verified by Lemma \ref{ukLip} blew.
+According to Lemma \ref{begin} (ii), the key point for the proof of Item ($\ast$) is to show for each $k\in \mathbb{N}$, $u_k(x,t)$ defined by (\ref{k}) is locally Lipschitz, and solves (\ref{uk}) in the viscosity sense.
 We divide the remaining proof into two steps.
 In Step 1, we prove Item ($\ast$) for the Hamiltonian $H(x,u,p)$ depending on $p$ superlinearly.
 In Step 2, the superlinearity is relaxed to (CER).